grpc/proposal/A14-channelz.md

   // The last time a call was started on the server. google.protobuf.Timestamp last_call_started_timestamp = 5;
 }

-message ServerChannelTrace {
-  // TODO: fill this in.
-}

 // Information about an actual connection.
 Pronounced "sock-ay".